 Genre: Black comedy

-What’s the story?: Get this – Santa is actually a demon who lost a curling match to an angel in A.D.
-1005 and the punishment was that he had to deliver presents for 1000 years.
-But it’s 2005 and he’s free from his gift-giving duties so he travels via sleigh and his hell-deer – yes, you read that right, that’s hell-deer – to some town where he starts killing everyone in sight, tossing exploding presents and taking a murderous joyride on a Zamboni.
+What’s the story?: Get this — Santa is actually a demon who lost a curling match to an angel and the punishment was that he had to deliver presents for 1000 years.
+But it’s 2005 and he’s free from his gift-giving duties so he travels via sleigh and his hell-deer — yes, you read that right, hell-deer — to some town where he starts killing everyone in sight, tossing exploding presents and taking a murderous joyride on a Zamboni.